How to Use a Stretching Strap for Splits (Guide)

 Sit with your legs in a wide V. Loop the strap around the ball of one foot and gently pull yourself toward that leg, keeping your chest up.
 Hold 45 seconds, then switch.
 After both sides, lean through the center with the strap around both feet, walking your hands on the floor.

 Another option: lie on your back near a wall with legs up the wall in a V. Use the strap on each foot to gently widen the V. Gravity and the strap work together, and your lower back stays completely supported.
-This is my favorite middle split stretch because t zero strain on your spine.
+This is my favorite middle split stretch because it puts zero strain on your spine.

 ## How to Avoid the Mistakes That Stall Progress